SUSE-Technical-Marketing/instruqt-SMLM/tracks/smlms/04-smlm-simplify-upgrade-sles/assignment.md

 ## <b class="hovereffect">The importance of Scheduling</b>

-We have scheduled these actions to happen immediately, but this is not always desirable. <b class="smlm">SMLM</b> supports the creation of Maintenance Windows ( `Schedule` ✈ `Maintenance Windows` ) which allows you to ensure the major events like reboots onlye occur during those pre-approved periods .
+We have scheduled these actions to happen immediately, but this is not always desirable. <b class="smlm">SMLM</b> supports the creation of Maintenance Windows ( `Schedule` ✈ `Maintenance Windows` ) which allows you to ensure the mayor events like reboots onlye occur during those pre-approved periods .

 Scheduling is especially useful for production systems, as it allows for carefully planned changes on groups of systems and even phased "canary" deployments.